Emil Polit: Awards

 In 1996, Polit received the Rzeszów Heritage Award for contributions to "shaping and developing the region's art environment".
-In 2003, he named as the National Art Educator for his contributions to art education in Poland.
+In 2003, he was named as the National Art Educator for his contributions to art education in Poland, and in 2024 was awarded the Golden Cross of Merit by the President of the Republic of Poland, Andrzej Duda, for his achievements in artistic and creative activities.

 Exhibitions

 Polit's work has been shown at more than 20 individual exhibitions, including: